kwhitley/itty.dev/src/routes/itty-router/performance/+page.md

 > Pick the router that fits your vibe, syntax preference, or anything - but don't stress the performance side of it.
 You won't feel the difference. <cite>Probably Someone, Somewhere</cite>

-## So how can I tune itty to be as fast as possible?
+## How can I optimize itty for speed?

 This is where that linear loop pays itself back!
 Instead of having to understand how we prioritize route matching (we don't), you control that yourself!
 Have a few public routes that need to be as fast as possible and account for the bulk of your traffic?
 Put them first!
 Have some edge cases?
 Put them last!